Bias and Division in the Free World: Introduction

-\end{enumerate} In the case that these equivalent statements hold true, the law of $Y$ is uniquely identified as follows.
-As $X$ is freely infinitely divisible, it can be expressed as $X = X_{1,n}+\cdots+X_{n,n}$ where $X_{j,n}$, $1\le j\le n$ are freely independent identically distributed with common law $\mathcal{L}(X_{j,n}) = \upsilon_n$.
-Then the weak limit of the sequence of square biased distributions $\upsilon_n^\Box$ (cf.\ Definition \ref{def:Xbox}) exists and equals $\mathcal{L}(Y)$.
+\end{enumerate} In the case that these equivalent statements hold true, the random variables $V_+$ in \ref{thm2.b.sb} and \ref{thm2.c.sb} have the same law, which is the weak limit as $n\to\infty$ of the size biases $X_{1,n}^s$ (cf.\ \eqref{def:Xs.0}) of the summand distributions where $X=X_{1,n}+\cdots+X_{n,n}$ for freely independent identically distributed $\{X_{j,n}\}_{1\le j\le n}$. \end{theorem}